 Victor Manuelle wrote the script and worked on this project for about two years before its release the Sunday after Thanksgiving.
 That day, it was transmitted in various local channels in Puerto Rico.

 Two things work well for “Memorias de Navidad“:

-First, the script has a central theme (grandfather’s Christmas memories) which flow throughout the video and bring some cohesiveness to the songs.
-There are a few exception to this, like the catchy “Parranda en Boogaloo“, which I find hard to link to the central theme, but nonetheless, find it a very done song and video.
+First, the script has a central theme (grandfather’s Christmas memories) which flows throughout the video and brings some cohesiveness to the songs.
+There are a few exceptions to this, like the catchy “Parranda en Boogaloo“, which I find hard to link to the central theme, but nonetheless, find it a very done song and video.
 Really cool!

 ..and of course, let’s talk about the music.